 Jesus alone is "the way and the truth and the life.
 No one comes to the Father except through me" (John 14:6).
 We know this because we have the testimony of the disciples who walked with the historical Jesus of Nazareth, witnessed his crucifixion (Luke 23:33), death (Luke 23:46), burial (Luke 23:53), resurrection (Luke 24:36), and ascension into heaven (Luke 24:51, Acts 1:9).
 In addition, countless believers in the last 2,000 years testify to the life-changing experience of being "born again to a living hope through the resurrection of Jesus Christ from the dead" (1 Peter 1:3, John 3:3).
 Jesus began his earthly ministry by proclaiming the gospel of God saying, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel" (Mark 1:15).

 We all have the same problem, namely, an inability to live as God originally intended (Psalm 53:2-3, John 4:24, Romans 3:11).
 The natural-born human cannot seek after the living God because of being born a slave to sin (John 8:34, Romans 7:14).
 The first man and woman, fashioned by God himself (Genesis 1:26-27), had only one restriction in their earthly paradise (Genesis 2:16-17).
-A single act of disobedience resulted in their spiritual death and separated them from the author of life (Acts 3:15, 1 Corinthians 15:21-22).
+A single act of disobedience resulted in their spiritual death and separated them from the one who gave them life (Acts 3:15, 1 Corinthians 15:21-22).
 Similar to a genetic disorder that is passed down from parent to child, we inherited our ancestors' rebellious nature through their transgression (Romans 5:12).
-As far as God is concerned, we're either under Adam's or Christ's headship.
+As far as God is concerned, we are either under Adam's or Christ's headship.
 Unbelievers remain under Adam's headship and are forever damned.
 Those under Christ's headship are forgiven of their sins and inherit eternal life.